 Creating Excel dashboards can now be carried out without worrying yourself about additional software.
 If you are looking to build a KPI dashboard in Excel, follow these steps below:

 Researching your dashboard before you start creating your charts, you may want to conduct a little research to find out which Excel dashboard will be suitable for your project.
 This will save you a whole lot of time when creating charts and analyzing data.
-Here is how you are going to research your dashboard:

 Set-Up Your Excel Dashboard File

 Click the Excel icon and create three sheets in the file.
 The file will contain; Raw Data, Analysis, and Dashboard.

 Import your raw data or copy and paste it if you have it in a place where you can’t import it.
 Ensure that the data is in tabular format.
 This will make it easier to compute with tools like COUNTIFS, SUMIFS, and other Excel tools.
 If the data cannot be set up in this way, the whole computation may be more difficult for you.
 Your Excel spreadsheet will look like this:

 There are lots of data analysis options you can use in Excel.
 Some of them are: Named Ranges shapes, form controls, conditioning formatting, data validation, Excel tables, and pivot points.
 You can make use of different formulas as well, including:

 - CHOOSE, INDIRECT, OFFSET